newpavlov/oscar-website/index.md

 Dataset sequences can be downloaded from [http://oscar.skoltech.ru/data/](http://oscar.skoltech.ru/data/).

-Note that right now only a small portion of dataset is currently uploaded.
+Note that currently only a small portion of dataset is uploaded.

 Each sequence is stored in a separate folder, which can contain the following files:
 - `left.tar` and `right.tar`: frames from left and right cameras respectively compressed using lossless algorithm.
 Each file inside tar archive is named as `<unix timestamp, us>_<monotonic clock, us>.flif`.
 For converting frmaes to PNG, PNM or JPEG, you can use `convert` utility from [here](https://github.com/SkoltechRobotics/oscar-cli).
 Please referer to the paper for more details.